arviz-devs/arviz/doc/source/index.md

 :::{div} key-features-text
 <strong>Large Suite of Visualizations</strong><br/>
-Provides over 25 plotting functions for all parts of Bayesian workflow: visualizing distributions, diagnostics, model checking...See the gallery for examples.
+Provides over 25 plotting functions for all parts of Bayesian workflow: visualizing distributions, diagnostics, and model checking.
+See the gallery for examples.
 :::
 ::::